chrisbradleyy/LeDataSciFi.github.io/assignments/asgn06.md

 ## Grading rubric

-_Well, this is a ways away.
-But it will look similar to prior assignments.
-You can get a sneak preview of how it will look [here](https://raw.githubusercontent.com/LeDataSciFi/LeDataSciFi.github.io/master/assignments/asgn06.md)_
+_This will look similar to prior assignments.
+You can get a sneak preview of how it will cover [here](https://raw.githubusercontent.com/LeDataSciFi/LeDataSciFi.github.io/master/assignments/asgn06.md)_

 <!--
 See [the rubric guidelines](guidelines-peerreview.html#filling-out-the-rubric).